IsmaeelAkram/launchnow/README.md

 }
 ```

 Then, run `launchnow` in the root of your project.
 That's it!
+Now everytime somebody pushes to the github repository, launchnow will stop the old code, fetch the new code, and run it.

 ## Notes

 If you get an error containing `403 Forbidden`, you are getting rate-limited.
-To solve this, you will have to increase the `check_interval` and
+To solve this, you will have to increase the `check_interval` and restart launchnow.